The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms

 The formation mechanisms for UDGs in the Romulus simulations stand in contrast to those presented in NIHAO and Auriga.
 Since Romulus cannot resolve high-density star formation and thus large outflows in dwarfs, feedback cannot drive their formation.
 However, upcoming comparison work between the Romulus simulations and the Marvel-ous Dwarfs, a zoom suite that succeeds in forming cored dwarf profiles via feedback with a force resolution of 60 pc and a DM [stellar] mass resolution of 6650 $\rm M_\odot$ [420 $\rm M_\odot$] \citep{munshi2021}, does indicate that the UDG shapes of Romulus and Marvel-ous are broadly consistent (Munshi et al., in prep.).
 Thus, we do not expect that the intrinsic shapes of the LSBGs in Romulus are simply an effect of resolution.
 The Romulus simulations furthermore do not find halo spin as a primary mechanism for UDG formation, as is the case in Auriga.

 Both \citet{wright2020} and \cite{tremmel2020} explore alternative formation mechanisms in isolation and in a cluster environment.
-In particular, \cite{tremmel2020} suggest that cluster UDGs are formed primarily through the dual effects of passive fading after quenching via ram pressure after early cluster infall and size evolution in the cluster environment.
+In particular, \cite{tremmel2020} suggest that cluster UDGs are formed primarily through the dual effects of passive fading following quenching via ram pressure after early cluster infall and size evolution in the cluster environment.
 In the field, \cite{wright2020} find that Romulus UDGs are formed via early major mergers that redistribute star formation to larger radii.
 Van Nest, J. et al., in prep will explore the shape evolution of UDGs in comparison to dwarfs in Romulus.
 We select LSBGs from Romulus25 \citep{tremmel2017} and RomulusC \citep{tremmel2019} on their central surface brightness and effective radius in a method similar to that in \citet{tremmel2020, wright2020}.
 To best match the properties of the LSBG sample in this work, we impose a size cut of \reff{}$>1$ kpc and a surface brightness cut of $\muavgmath>24.3$ \sbunits{}.